calculous/overlayroot/README.md

 # overlayroot

-mounts an overlay filesystem over the root filesystem
+Mounts an overlay filesystem over the root filesystem

-I use this for my Raspberry Pi, but it should work on any Debian or derivative.
+Setup should work for Debian, Raspbian, Armbian and Ubuntu (x86/arm) releases.
+### Tested on:
+- x86:
+  - `Ubuntu`
+- armhf:
+  - `Armbian`
+  - `Raspbian`

-The root file system on the sd-card is mounted read-only on /overlay/lower, and / is a read-write copy on write overlay.
+The root file system on the sd-card is mounted read-only on `/overlay/lower`, and `/` is a read-write copy on write overlay.

 ## How to install:
-Setup should work for Raspbian, Armbian and Ubuntu (x86/arm) releases.
+Setup should work for Debian, Raspbian, Armbian and Ubuntu (x86/arm) releases.
 ```bash
 git clone https://github.com/Gronis/overlayroot.git
 cd overlayroot